Thank you for subscribing

 Air conditioner size

-It’s important to get the right size air conditioner for your space.
-Buy too small a system and it won’t do its job properly; too big and you’ll be wasting money by using excess energy.
+Do your research and get an air conditioner that's the right size for your space.
+If the system is too small it won’t do its job properly; if it's too big, you’ll be wasting money by using excess energy.

-When calculating what size you need, there four main things to consider:
+When calculating what size you need, there are four main things to consider:

 What is reverse cycle?

-Most modern air conditioners are reverse cycle, meaning that they can both heat and cool.
+Most modern air conditioners are reverse cycle, meaning they can both heat and cool.
+However, there are some split systems that only provide cooling, so double check that's the product you want before you buy it.

 Split system air conditioners